GoteoFoundation/goteo/docs/developers/DOCKER.md

 `docker/up` is a wrapper for `docker-compose`, you can use any command line modificator (ie: `docker/up -d` instead of `docker-compose -d`).

 > We use the wrapper `docker/up` because it automatically tries to export your user ID to the docker container.
 Otherwise all generated files by the php server will be owned by another user or root.
+It's necessary that your user is member of the docker group.

 >
 > However, to ensure compatibility with the traditional `docker-compose up`, all created files inside the php container will have full-writeable permissions (ie: folder 777 and files 666)